bvs7/MBot/README.md

 - [ ] NPC - MODERATOR will play and be a very basic player, voting almost randomly and saying funny things.
 - [ ] Rule Voting - A system by which players in the lobby can vote on implementations of new rules.
 - [ ] Records - The results of each game are saved to help adjust for fairness and find problems.
+- [ ] Single Game MStates - Have an MState object be created with the start of a game and end with it finishing.
+- [ ] New Game Chats and Bots - Instead of reusing the same chats all the time, make a new chat for each game, deleting it after.
+  - [ ] Multi-Game - Allow multiple games to occur at once in different chats.
+  - [ ] Game Timeout - If a game takes longer than 24 hours, end it early.
+To prevent forgotten games.